anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts1-manual.md

 ### 3.5.4.
 Managed Airflow environment
-From the Cloud Console, navigate to the Managed Airflow service and
+From the Cloud Console, navigate to the Managed Service for Apache Airflow and-

 - Browse all the tabs of the deployed "environment".
 - Review the Airflow variables